NPU-Combustion-Lab/ML-Prediction-of-Thermochemistry-of-CHO-species/README.md

 The code initially used on the WUDILY dataset features both fixed and learnable molecular featurization coupled with conventional and GNN ML methods.

-Various versions would be updated depending on different types of applications of the code.
+Various versions under the releases would be updated depending on different types of applications of the code.